pserwylo/herri/README.md

 Installing on Ubuntu 14.04
 --------------------------

-sudo apt-get install apache2 postgresql-client-9.3 postgresql-9.3-postgis-2.1 gdal-bin
+sudo apt-get install apache2 postgresql-client-9.3 postgresql-9.3-postgis-2.1 gdal-bin pgxnclient postgresql-server-dev-9.3

 The dependencies are:
  * PostgreSQL + PostGIS (used by geodjango - spatialite may work but it is untested)
  * Apache2 (or some other webserver which works nicely with django)
  * GDAL/OGR (preprocessing geospatial files before importing)
+ * PGXN (package manager for PostgreSQL - used to install the "quantile" extension for PostGIS.
+This is also why postgresql-server-dev-9.3 is required, in order to build the quantile extension)

 Python dependencies
 -------------------